Salt Lake City, Utah

 Basic Engineering Phase

-At the beginning of any project it is important to establish conveyor belt design requirements, conveyor capacity, belt speed, work-points and a general layout.
+At the beginning of projects, it’s important to establish conveyor requirements, like capacity, belt speed, work-points and a general layout.
 This phase includes general arrangement drawings and a 3D model for client review.
-We can determine the critical interfaces with other material handling equipment and chute-work.
-If this work is part of an existing system or structure, we can create other 3D models of the existing structure and any potential interfaces, like a new conveyor.
-In our experience, a 3D model greatly reduces installation costs by avoiding interferences with existing structures or equipment at the very beginning.
-When complex geometry is not modeled, there tends to be expensive rework and down time that far exceeds the cost of creating a 3D model.
+We can determine the critical interfaces with other material handling equipment and chutework.
+If this work is part of an existing system or structure, we can create other 3D models of the existing structure and any potential interfaces.
+In our experience, a 3D model greatly reduces installation costs, avoiding interferences with existing structures or equipment.
+When complex geometry is not modeled, expensive rework and down time are often the cost of this mistake.

 This phase is highly collaborative in order to make all of the important decisions early in the design.
-A 3D model can be easily worked to present design decisions to the stakeholders, who can then make informed decisions with a 3D model, given it’s clear and understandable manner over its 2D counterpart.
-We understand that not all stakeholders will have the time to wrap their minds around hundreds or even thousands of 2D drawings and many stakeholders are not familiar with reading engineering drawings.
+A 3D model can be easily worked to present design decisions to the stakeholders.
+They can then make informed decisions with a 3D model, since it’s clear and understandable compared to its 2D counterpart.
+We understand not all stakeholders have the time to wrap their minds around hundreds or even thousands of 2D drawings.
+Also, many stakeholders are not familiar with reading engineering drawings.
 This can make it difficult for stakeholders to make informed decisions and get the input from the people that matter.
 Once the 3D model is reviewed and approved, then detailed engineering can begin.
 Often times at the end of this phase, a preliminary cost estimate is established to begin setting project budgets.

 Detailed Engineering Phase

-Whether its helping you with the basic engineering phase, creating a 3D model, or just producing 2D drawings, we are happy to help at any stage of a project.
-Either way you will end up with a detailed 3D model with structural member sizes and accurately modeled conveyor components because our team of designers can model just as fast as they can draw.
-Ingenium Design can provide as much or as little scope as you need to get the job done right.
+Whether it’s helping you with basic engineering phase, creating a 3D model, or producing 2D drawings, we are happy to help at any stage.
+Either way you will end up with a detailed 3D model with structural member sizes and accurately modeled conveyor components.
+That’s how we work.
+Our team of designers can model just as fast as they can draw.
+Ingenium Design can provide.

 Procurement Assistance Phase

 Conveyor components and steel are purchased either during or after the detailed engineering phase depending on the project timeline.
-If you need help purchasing the conveyor components, we will work with component vendors to get firm quotes that are ready for purchase to make sure technical requirements, part numbers, and quantities are correct.
+If you need help purchasing the conveyor components, we will work with component vendors to get firm quotes that are ready for purchase.
+We’ll confirm technical requirements, part numbers, and quantities are correct.

 You may have vendors you prefer for conveyor components.
-These can be incorporated into the design.
-If you need to go out for bid, for certain components, then we can help you through that process as well.
+We incorporate that into the design as needed.
+If you need to go out for bid, for certain components, we can help you through that process as well.
 The conveyor may require passive or active dust collection or suppression.
 These are systems our engineers can provide, more so than just the conveyor belt design.

 We can also help with the bidding process.
 Here we provide bid evaluations and recommendations for vendors and steel fabricators.
-Ingenium Design will work closely with the steel detailer to ensure that all of the information from the detailed engineering phase gets communicated smoothly to detailers and fabricators.
+In addition, Ingenium Design works closely with the steel detailer to ensure that we communicate all data from the engineering phase smoothly to both detailers and fabricators.
+By doing so, we eliminate bottlenecks and ensure that the final fabrication aligns perfectly with the original design intent.
 The 3D model developed in the engineering phase can greatly reduce the time required to detail and fabricate the steel.
 Many steel detailer’s can import our 3D model which contains the structural member sizes and other information they may need.

 Project Approach and Delivery

 Every project is different.
 That is why we work with you to find the best approach that makes sense for your site.
-We take into consideration installation from the very beginning to make sure that we can deliver a conveyor belt design that can be easily put into place.
-We continue to develop our designs and delivery methods as technology changes, and we have the flexibility to provide you exactly what you need on your next project.
+Taking into consideration installation from the beginning, making sure that we deliver a conveyor design that can be easily installed.
+By continue developing our designs and delivery methods as technology changes.
+We have the flexibility to provide you exactly what you need on your next project.

 CHUTEWORK, HOPPERS & BINS

-Chutework critically connects transfer points and equipment, reducing dust generation, abrasion and corrosion that can damage equipment and conveying systems.
-Finding the right geometry can become quite complex because it depends on the unique attributes of the material in transport, and the equipment that is being served.
-Ingenium Design’s standard operating procedure is to model all chutework in 3D so that every angle can be properly designed.
-Too many times chutework becomes an afterthought in bulk material handling design.
-This can lead to problematic chutes that plug, or wear out too fast.
-If you have chutework that is beyond it’s useful life or is giving you trouble and is covered in sledge hammer dents, let us help you design something that works.
+Specifically, chutework critically connects transfer points and equipment while reducing the dust, abrasion, and corrosion that typically damage conveying systems.
+Consequently, finding the ideal geometry becomes complex because the design depends on the unique attributes of the material and the specific equipment it serves.
+To address this, Ingenium Design’s standard operating procedure involves modeling all chutework in 3D so that we can properly design every angle for optimal flow.
+Often, engineers treat chutework as an afterthought in bulk material handling design, which leads to problematic chutes that plug or wear out prematurely.
+In contrast, we prioritize these transitions to prevent costly downtime.
+If your current chutework has reached the end of its useful life or shows the tell-tale sledgehammer dents of a struggling system, let us help you design a solution that actually works.